deepinv/deepinv/docs/source/contributing.rst

 .. note::

-  By default, GitHub allows maintainers to edit your PR to help you directly.
+  Our maintainers will then try to assist you by working directly on your PR.
+Do not hesitate to ask questions or to leave comments directly on the Pull Request page.

 2. Write tests
 ~~~~~~~~~~~~~~